Manage Ad Stack

 • Your ad shouldn’t offer compensation or any other compensation for clicking on it.
 These are also unacceptable ad implementations, according to the Ad Manager.

-Besides all these tips, using heatmap tools to analyze user behaviors and find a suitable ad placement is ideal.
-Therefore, you can prevent accidental clicks due to poor placement.
-Also, if the user behavior changes and they are browsing too close to ads or accidentally clicking ads, you can change the ad layout with continuous analysis.
+Use heatmap tools to analyze user behaviors and find a suitable ad placement.
+If user behavior changes and they are browsing too close to ads or accidentally clicking ads you can change the ad layout.

 Ad Refresh is considered as one of the most beneficial methods to increase ad impressions with the existing ad inventories.
 However, if used incorrectly, it can cause policy violations, and Google strictly recommends that publishers follow the guidelines while refreshing ads.